Bills' injury updates: Receiver Kumerow ruled out for KC; decisions to be made after practice

-Despite the Buffalo Bills' lengthy injury report, only wide receiver Jake Kumerow has been ruled out for Sunday's game at Kansas City heading into Friday's practice, coach Sean McDermott said on WGR.
+Despite the Buffalo Bills' lengthy injury report, only wide receiver Jake Kumerow has been ruled out for Sunday's game in Kansas City.

 Kumerow has been sidelined with an ankle injury.